Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Index-row/column operations preserving inequalities

 A generic determinantal inequality for totally nonnegative matrices $A:=(a_{ij})$ is a linear combination of products of finitely many minors of the form $\det A\big{(}I\big{|}J\big{)}$ followed by a inequality sign $\geq$ and zero.
 This inequality can be altered to obtain another inequality over TN matrices by replacing each of the minors with $\det A\big{(}J\big{|}I\big{)}$ since the underlying matrix $A^T:=(a_{ji})$ is TN whenever $A$ is.
-Similarly we get another inequality by replacing each $\det A\big{(}I\big{|}J\big{)}$ with $\det A\big{(}n+1-I\big{|}n+1-J\big{)}$ since $A':=(a_{n+1-i,n+1-j})$ is TN whenever $A$ is.
+Similarly we get another inequality by replacing each $\det A\big{(}I\big{|}J\big{)}$ with $\det A\big{(}n+1-I\big{|}n+1-J\big{)}$ (see Definition~\ref{cce-defn}$(4)$ for $n+1-I$ and $n+1-J$) since $A':=(a_{n+1-i,n+1-j})$ is TN whenever $A$ is.
 There are also other set theoretic operations which alter the row and column indices of the minors which naturally reshape into operations on inequalities that preserve the inequalities.
 These are discussed in \cite{FGJ03}, and are called {complement}, {shift}, {insertion}, and {deletion}.

-Most of these operations have a very limited reach in obtaining novel inequalities from the designated known ones.
-For example, the additive inequalities in Section~\ref{Section-add-ineq} can not be obtained using any of the aforementioned/known set operations on a known inequality.
-This is essentially because none of these operations are meant to deal with row and column indices that are not common among all minors in an inequality.
+These operations have a very limited reach in obtaining novel inequalities from the designated known ones.
+For example, the additive inequalities in Section~\ref{Section-add-ineq} can not be obtained using any of the aforementioned/known set operations on any known inequality.
+This is essentially because none of these operations are meant to deal with row and column indices that are not common among all minors in the inequalities.
 Having said this, we should also acknowledge that a larger set of inequalities for totally nonnegative matrices would certainly make the discussion around these matrices more frictionless.
-The introduction of novel set operations is our attempt in that direction, while it also enables us to remove the limitations of the known set operations and provides further applications.
+The introduction of novel set operations is our attempt in that direction, while it also enables us to remove the limitations of the known set theoretic operations and provides further applications.

 Considering that a generic determinantal inequality is a real linear combination of products of finitely many minors, we begin with defining a set operation that operates on ordered family of ordered collection of sets.